-As shown in figure 2.37, SO_3 has three σ - bonding pairs and three π -bonding electron pairs.
+As shown in Figure 2.43, SO_3 has three σ - bonding pairs and three π -bonding electron pairs.
 According to VSEPR theory, shapes of molecules containing multiple bonds depend on σ - bonding pairs only.
 The three σ -bonding pairs will arrange themselves in a trigonal planar structure in order to have minimum repulsions between them.
-Thus VSEPR theory suggests a trigonal planar structure for SO_3 molecule with each O-S-O bond angle of 120^0 .
+Thus VSEPR theory suggests a trigonal planar structure for SO_3 molecule with each O-S-O bond angle of 120° .

-AB2L Type:

-In this type, the central atom A have two bond pairs and one lone pair.
-The geometry of AB_2L type molecules is angular or V-shape. $SnCl_2$ represents the example of this type of molecule Lewis structure of $SnCl_2$ (Figure 2.17 d) shows that it has two σ - bonding electron pairs and one lone pair of electrons.
-These electron pairs will have trigonal planar geometry.
-According to VSEPR theory, the shape of molecule is determined by bonding pairs.
-Thus VSEPR suggests a V-shaped structure for $SnCl_2$ molecule due to presence of lone pair of electron which cause repulsion on bond pairs and bond angle, Cl-Sn-Cl reduces to 109° from 120° .
+AB2L Type: In this type, the central atom A has two bond pairs and one lone pair.
+The geometry of AB2L type molecules is angular or V-shape.
+SnCl2 represents the example of this type of molecule.
+Lewis structure of SnCl2 (Figure 2.44 d) shows that it has two σ - bonding electron pairs and one lone pair of electrons.

-Figure 2.38: Geometries of AX3 type molecules
+Figure 2.44: Geometries of AX3 type molecules